communication

 - The separation was a disruption in communication.
 This is the ego’s sole purpose for all that it does.
 The ego invented bodies and human language in order to not communicate while appearing to communicate.

-- The Holy Spirit is “the remaining communication link between God and His separated Sons” (C-6.3:1).
+- The Holy Spirit is “the remaining communication link between God and His separated Sons” (CE C-5.3:1).
 There is no communication at all between the ego and the Holy Spirit.

 - The Holy Spirit guides us to re-establish communication with our brothers through letting go the blocks to joining (see forgiveness) and so experiencing our oneness.

 - The Holy Spirit sees the body solely as an instrument of communication.
-It is a temporary communication device, needed because our vision is still dim (see M-12.3:3-8).
-It becomes unnecessary when our minds learn that they can communicate directly without it (see T-15.IX.7:2).
+It is a temporary communication device, needed because our vision is still dim (see CE M-12.3:3-8).
+It becomes unnecessary when our minds learn that they can communicate directly without it (see CE T-15.XI.4:2).

 - The holy instant is a time in which we give and receive communication.